CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_posts/2016-05-26-into-the-north.md

 ![thumb_IMG_4518_1024.jpg]({{site.baseurl}}/media/thumb_IMG_4518_1024.jpg)

-We crossed the UN Buffer Zone in Agios Nikolaos and spent two days in Famagusta with our host and devout heavy metal enthuziest, Kemal.
+We crossed the UN Buffer Zone in Agios Nikolaos and spent two days in Famagusta with our host and devout heavy metal enthusiast, Kemal.
 We first got together with Kemal for a Meze lunch in the old city of Famagusta that is still lined with Venitian walls and gates.
 The main gate was designed by Leonardo Da Vinci.

 ![IMG_0827.JPG.jpeg]({{site.baseurl}}/media/IMG_0827.JPG.jpeg)